 <% end %>

+</div>

+Creating helpers

-</div>In the listing for the list partial we can see that first we display the total count of items.
+In the listing for the list partial we can see that first we display the total count of items.
 And then we’re going to display the list.
 We are looping through the collection of statuses and then we call a different partial that has the markup for a timeline item.
 The thing to notice in that listing is the use of the :locals hash to pass the currently selected status to the partial.
-The last listing about view templates is listing 7.and shows the content of the timeline_item partial.
+The last listing about view templates is listing 7.28 and shows the content of the timeline_item partial.

-Listing 7.: The timeline item partial.
+Listing 7.28: The timeline item partial.